influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/data_exploration.md

 to calculate the average `water_level` where the [tag value](/influxdb/v1.6/concepts/glossary#tag-value) of `location` includes an `m` and `water_level` is greater than three.

-#### Example 5: Use a regular expression to specify a tag with no value in the WHERE clause
+#### Use a regular expression to specify a tag with no value in the WHERE clause

 ```
 > SELECT * FROM "h2o_feet" WHERE "location" !~ /./